CAHLR/OATutor/README.md

 - `credentials.js`: File which contains the credentials to authenticate to Firebase.
 (Note: this file is ignored in the gitignore by default to prevent API key leaks.)

-- `algebraCheck.js`: Config file for algebraic answer checks
+- `algebraCheck.js`: Config file for algebraic answer checks.
+Supported syntax can be found [here](https://www.npmjs.com/package/expr-eval)

 ---